allenai/bi-att-flow/README.md

 ('50%', 0.582761824131012)
 ````

-You can get rid of the flags by changing them on `inference.py`.
+You can get rid of all the flags in 4 and 5 by hardcoding them in `inference.py`.

 [multi-gpu]: https://www.tensorflow.org/versions/r0.11/tutorials/deep_cnn/index.html#training-a-model-using-multiple-gpu-cards